Med-CORDEX/med-cordex.github.io/simulations.md

 {% include toc %}

-# Phase 3
+# Phase 3 (from 2023, on-going)

-Starting in 2022, the Med-CORDEX phase 3 is currently on-going guided by the following **main principles and key objectives**:
+Starting in 2023, the Med-CORDEX phase 3 is currently on-going guided by the following **main principles and key objectives**:

   - Built on the Med-CORDEX history by focusing on coupled RCMs, also called RCSMs (Regional Climate System Models) or RESMs (Regional Earth System Models)
   - Develop specific modelling frameworks (based on the CORDEX-CMIP6 framework) to study the Mediterranean climate from multiple perspectives